EHanML/EHanML.github.io/_pages/about.md

 Because the deep model architechture can memorize a big amount of the complicated data (e.g. images, sounds, natural lauguage) in an efficient way.
 Therefore, a machine can have much more experience than a human can ever bear.
-For example, an AI robot can have 180 years of human dota playing experience in a day, which is why it can beat the humans champions.
+For example, an AI robot can have 180 years of human gaming experience in a day, which is why it can beat the humans champions.
 Here I will present my insights into the field of AI, machine learning, and deep learning.

 - **What is AI?**